-There are currently three schools in Nebraska that offer a total of five master’s in communication programs, three of which are campus-based, and two of which is online.
+There are currently three schools in Nebraska that offer a total of five master’s in communication programs, three of which are campus-based, and two of which are online.
 Students interested in earning their master’s in communication degree in Nebraska have several specialization options, including common concentrations such as interpersonal communication, technical communication, journalism, and health communication, as well more specialty focuses in conflict resolution, instructional communication, and integrated media communications.
 All the schools listed on this page are non-profit institutions of higher education that have been regionally accredited by the Higher Learning Commission (HLC).

 Campus-Based Master’s in Communication Programs in Nebraska